26 Best Virtual Games to Play on Zoom

 Time: 6-10 minutes | Players: 5-25 people | Materials: Zoom chat

-Example Start: 🏠➡️🌳🐻😱🏃♂️💨 (Someone leaves house, goes to forest, sees bear, runs away)
+Example Start: 🏠➡️🌳🐻😱🏃♂️💨 (Someone leaves the house, goes to the forest, sees a bear, and runs away).

 Interactive Games (10-20 Minutes)